 once is defensible, but to show it twice is not.

 But Ross, who faces an investigation by the broadcast regulator Ofcom, has said that if Cameron had objected to the inclusion of the questions about Baroness Thatcher, they would have been

 removed.
 In a statement read out on Question Time on BBC One on Thursday, Ross said: If Mr Cameron had felt awkward we would have removed the question and answer.
 But none of his people thought it was a problem and neither did the people I work with,

 which is why we left it in.

 Friday Night with Jonathan Ross is broadcast on BBC One at 10.45pm and the audience for the Cameron interview was about 3 million.
 Only seven complaints were received by the BBC after the broadcast.

-The number rose to about 360 after newspaper reports of the interview, including demands from some Tory MPs for Ross to be dismissed.
-The broadcast regulator Ofcom has received 226 complaints and will investigate whether there has been a breach
+number rose to about 360 after newspaper reports of the interview, including demands from some Tory MPs for Ross to be dismissed.
+The broadcast regulator Ofcom has received 226 complaints and will investigate whether there has been a breach of its code.

 Most concerned Shahbaz Chaudhry, whose dysfunctional mental state led to his leaving the Big Brother house last week after threatening to kill himself on air.

 Last year's series attracted a total of more than 1,100